Oishani/CodePlayer/README.md

 # CodePlayer

 This is a live code player web application.
-Windows for HTML, CSS, and JavaScript can be toggled.
+Windows for HTML5, CSS3, and JavaScript can be toggled.
 The output of any code written in the respective windows is reflected live in the output window with formatting.
-HTML, CSS, and JavaScript can be integrated on the same piece of code in any permutation.
+HTML5, CSS3, and JavaScript can be integrated on the same piece of code in any permutation.
 Great for trying out features before implementing them on larger projects.
 Instant results save time and effort and allow users to experiment in a mock environment before writing code on bigger files.
 Programs are sure to be less prone to error if tested here before hand.

 Functionality provided with the help of JQuery.
-Styling and formatting done in HTML and CSS.
+Styling and formatting done in HTML5 and CSS3.

 The JQuery file is provided as jquery.js